BodenmillerGroup/ImcSegmentationPipeline/docs/prepro.md

 **Naming conventions**

-The pipeline relies on `_ilastik` as ilastik suffix.
+When going through the [preprocessing script](https://github.com/BodenmillerGroup/ImcSegmentationPipeline/blob/main/preprocessing.ipynb), you will notice the  The pipeline relies on `_ilastik` as ilastik suffix.

 ## Conversion fom .mcd to .ome.tiff files